Kutalia/react-betting-table/README.md

 In the perfect scenario I would recommend using refs for storing data and directly manipulating it.
 Then generate a hash for each operation to force updating components through useState

+Even though the table is virtualized, if you scroll really fast, blank rows will appear until fully rendered

 ## Running
 `npm run dev` to run a dev server